abhinandnm/todoo/README.md

 # Todoo 📝

-A simple and modern To-Do List application built to help users organize tasks efficiently with a clean and user-friendly interface.
+A simple and  To-Do List application built to help users organize tasks efficiently with a clean and user-friendly interface.
+**Note:** This was my first GitHub project!

 ## Features
 - ➕ Add new tasks